Telecommunication-Telemedia-Assessment/blog/_posts/2020-06-19-testing-in-corona-times.md

 4. Despite the strict measures the test procedure should be as normal and pleasant as possible to not introduce unwanted and uncontrollable biases.

 ## Testing
 Since one of our research activities includes the evaluation of music on different loudspeakers, the test needed to be done in the lab.
 Luckily, the institute's audio lab (see https://www.tu-ilmenau.de/en/institute-for-media-technology/the-institute/equipment/audio-lab/) has a lot of preconditions that eased our life a  lot.
 Since it is built to record and quietly listen to audio pieces, there are two separate rooms that are connected with a large-scale window: the operator's room and the actual hearing room.
 With a system that enabled us to speak directly with the subject (two good microphones and two speakers, volume controllable, muting possible) the supervisor and the subject were able to speak with and look at each other in a very natural way although being separated by 3 cms of a glass window.
+You can see a view from the operator's room into the hearing room in the picture below.
 To address the second goal we regulated the lab's air conditioning system to pump the highest amount of air possible into and out of the room while still being perceptively unhearable.
 Additionally, between every two tests we opened an outside door to enable more air exchange.

 ![View from the operator's room into the hearing room.](https://i.imgur.com/IWENfxp.jpg)